Pupil Premium

 This is broadly divided into two areas:

 - Case Studies are used to document the impact of single or multiple interventions upon the engagement, learning and well-being of individual pupils.
-These are not published as they would make the recipients of Pupil Premium funding identifiable.
-Anonymised case studies are part of the reporting to governors.
-Indicators of positive impact include: improved academic performance resulting from inclusion in a study trip; improved attendance as a result of intervention from the Attendance Improvement Officer or counsellor; improved behaviour, engagement or reported well-being as a result of support from the school counsellor, mentoring or outreach workers; improved participation in school events and extra-curricular activities.
+These are not published as they would make the recipients of Pupil Premium funding identifiable, however, anonymised case studies are part of the reporting to Trustees.
+Indicators of positive impact include improved academic performance resulting from inclusion in a study trip; improved attendance as a result of intervention from the Attendance Officer or mentor; improved behaviour, engagement or reported well-being as a result of support from the school counsellor, mentoring or outreach workers; improved participation in school events and extra-curricular activities.

-An annual report of how the previous year’s Pupil Premium funding has been spent, along with the rationale behind the allocation of resources and the impact they have had on pupils’ learning, engagement and well-being will be made to the Community, Teaching & Learning Committee of the Governing Body and published on the school website during the Autumn Term.
+An annual report of how the previous year’s Pupil Premium funding has been spent, along with the rationale behind the allocation of resources and the impact they have had on pupils’ learning, engagement and well-being will be made to the Community, Teaching & Learning Committee of the Board of Trustees and published on the school website during the Autumn Term.